Protecting Your Lone Workers During a Pandemic

 One other way to minimize the risk of spreading the disease between your lone workers and the people they come into contact with is by equipping them properly.
 This will look slightly different depending on the nature of the work, but here are some fairly universal precautions you should take.

-While members of the general public should not stock up on face masks, lone workers are a different story.
 For home healthcare workers especially, the nature of the job requires close contact between the nurse and the patient.
-For a nurse working with multiple patients, especially those who might be sick, a face mask is a precaution that can prevent them infecting their patients with COVID-19 or some other disease.
+For a nurse working with multiple patients, especially those who might be sick, a face mask is a requirement that can prevent them from infecting their patients with COVID-19 or some other disease.

 The best way to make sure your lone workers don’t fall victim to these types of violence is to give them a direct connection to law enforcement.
 AlertMedia’s lone worker safety app is an easy-to-use, hands-free solution that allows the user to signal for help by pressing a panic button or by using a timed monitoring session.
 When the panic button is pressed or the timer expires, an alarm is triggered and AlertMedia’s Monitoring Team immediately receives the signal.
 We’ll dispatch law enforcement to the user’s exact location or follow the steps outlined in your emergency action plan.